Approach Considerations

 Suppression of nonmyelomatous immunoglobulin is a minor diagnostic criterion for MM.
 The level of MM protein (ie, M protein level), as documented by the immunoglobulin level, can be useful as a marker to assess the response to therapy.

 Beta-2 microglobulin is a surrogate marker for the overall body tumor burden.
-The level of beta-2 microglobulin is increased in patients with renal insufficiency without MM, which is one reason that it is a useful prognosticator in MM.[12]
-(See Prognosis.)
-The prognosis of patients with MM and impaired renal function is reduced.
+The level of beta-2 microglobulin is increased in patients with renal insufficiency without MM, which is one reason that it is a useful prognosticator in MM.
+[21] (See Prognosis.)
+Patients with MM and impaired renal function have a worse prognosis.

 C-reactive protein (CRP) is a surrogate marker of interleukin (IL)-6 activity.
 IL-6 is often referred to as the plasma cell growth factor.
 Like beta-2 microglobulin, CRP is useful for prognostication.[12]
 (See Prognosis.)